SCasarotto/react_redux_aws_cognito/README.md

 2. Add your AWS credentials into the settings file located /src/config/settings.js
 3. Install all the dependencies with `npm install`
 4. Run the app with `npm start`, and click the links.
-5. Once you get your app working the way you want, run `npm run build` and deploy the `webroot/` folder on any static webhost (like S3 or whatever.)